ofzorzo/neural-network/README.md

 The neural network was trained with four fixed datasets ([ionosphere](https://archive.ics.uci.edu/ml/datasets/Ionosphere), [wdbc](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)), [wine](https://archive.ics.uci.edu/ml/datasets/wine) and pima) and its performance was analyzed for each case.

 The usage is basically the same as for arbitrary datasets.
 The `-w` argument, however, can be omitted, since the weights are randomly initialized.
 Furthermore, there are additional optional arguments that can be used.
-You can check them out by passing the `-h` argument to the program.
+You can check them out by passing the `-h` flag to the program.

 #### Execution example:
 ```